SlugSecurity/writeups/README.md

 # Slug Security Writeups
 Welcome to the home of [Slug Security](https://slugsec.ucsc.edu)'s writeups.
 Our repository, which is synced via Github submodules, is automatically updated and organized in the [writeups section](https://slugsec.ucsc.edu/writeups/) of our website.

+Member of Slug Security?
+See our contributing guidelines here: [CONTRIBUTING.md](CONTRIBUTING.md)

 ## What Are Writeups?
 Writeups are basically our way of sharing knowledge.
 They're reports or guides where we talk about security concepts, techniques, or solutions to security competitions/challenges.
 Think of them as in-depth pieces on what we've learned, what we've seen, or what we think is cool in security.